Kansas Spousal Support Calculator

 Kansas counties may handle maintenance cases differently under KSA 23-2902:

-• Urban Counties (Johnson, Sedgwick): Typically higher maintenance amounts
+• Urban Counties (Johnson, Sedgwick): Typically follow Johnson County guidelines (20-25% of income difference)

-• Suburban Counties (Douglas, Shawnee): Moderate maintenance amounts
+• Suburban Counties (Douglas, Shawnee): Moderate maintenance amounts, often referencing Johnson County as a benchmark

 Key county-specific factors: